Projective, Sparse, and Learnable Latent Position Network Models: Proofs of Results and Supporting Lemmas

 \begin{lemma} For a rectangular LPM, the number of nodes which are visible at time $t$ is Poisson distributed with mean $t$. \end{lemma} \begin{proof} According to Lemma~\ref{restriction}, the latent positions of nodes visible at time $t$ follow a unit-rate Poisson process over $H(t)$.
 Therefore, the number of nodes is Poisson distributed with expectation equal to the volume of $H(t)$, which is $t$. \end{proof}

 \begin{lemma} Let $t_n$ denote the arrival time of the $n$th node in a sparse LPM.
-Then, $t_n \sim $ Gamma($n$, 1) if $H(t)$ has volume $t$. \end{lemma} \begin{proof} Let $n_t = |\Psi \cap H(t)|$.
+Then, $t_n \sim $ Gamma($n$, 1) if $H(t)$ has volume $t$.
+Moreover, $t_n/n \convas 1$. \end{lemma} \begin{proof} Let $n_t = |\Psi \cap H(t)|$ where $\Psi$ denotes the unit rate Poisson process of latent positions.
 Then, it is straightforward to verify that $n_t$ follows a one-dimensional homogeneous Poisson process on the positive real line.
 Note that $t_n$ can be equivalently expressed as

 That is, $t_n$ is the index of the smallest observation window containing $n$ nodes for all positive integers $n$.
-Under this perspective, can view $t_n$ as a stopping time of $n_t$.
+Under this perspective, $t_n$ can be viewed as a stopping time of $n_t$.
 It is well-known that $t_1$, the first arrival time of a unit-rate Poisson process, follows an exponential distribution with rate 1.
 Then, by the strong Markov property of Poisson processes $t_n - t_{n-1}$ is identical in distribution to $t_1$.
-Thus, $t_n$ is equivalent to the sum of $n$ independent exponential distributions, meaning it follows Gamma($n$, 1). \end{proof}
+Thus, $t_n$ is equivalent to the sum of $n$ independent exponential distributions, meaning it follows Gamma($n$, 1).
+The fact that $t_n/n \overset{a.s.}{\to} 1$ follows from the strong law of large numbers because $t_n$ is the sum of $n$ independent exponential random variables with mean one. \end{proof}

 \begin{lemma} Consider a sparse rectangular LPM.
 Let $z$ denote the latent position of a node chosen uniformly at random of the nodes visible at time $t$.
-Then $z$ follows a uniform distribution over $[-g(t) , g(t)]^d$. \end{lemma} \begin{proof} Applying the restriction that a node be visible at time $t$ is equivalent to restricting that its latent position and auxiliary coordinate pair $(z,r)$ was a point in a unit-rate Poisson process restricted H(t).
-By Lemma~\ref{restriction}, the resultant restricted point process is a Poisson process with unit rate over the restricted space.
-Thus, if a node is visible at time $(z, r)$ is uniformly distributed over $H(t) = [-g(t),g(t)]^d \times [0,t/(2g(t))^d]$.
+Then $z$ follows a uniform distribution over $[-g(t) , g(t)]^d$. \end{lemma} \begin{proof} If a node is visible at time $t$, its latent position and auxiliary coordinate pair $(z,r)$ are a point in a unit-rate Poisson process restricted H(t).
+By Lemma~\ref{restriction}, this point process is a Poisson process with unit rate over the restricted space.
+Thus, if a node is visible at time $(z, r)$, it is uniformly distributed over $H(t) = [-g(t),g(t)]^d \times [0,t/(2g(t))^d]$.
 Marginalizing $r$ provides the result. \end{proof}

 \begin{lemma} Let $K$ be a decreasing non-negative function such that